exadel-jqm-contribution/jquery-mobile/js/widgets/README.md

 * `indicators: null` -- container for indicators.
 Can by `string` as jQuery selector or jQuery object as DOM element.
 * `indicatorsListClass: "ui-carousel-indicators"` -- class for indicators container.
 * `animationDuration: 250` -- speed of sliding animation in milliseconds.
-* `useLegacyAnimation: false` -- If false widget try init browser build in support for css3 animation;
+* `useLegasyAnimation: false` -- If false widget try init browser build in support for css3 animation;
 * `showIndicator: true` -- show or hide indicators.
 If false, they will not render.
 * `showTitle: true` -- same for title.
 * `createIndicator: null` -- function for render indicator.
 Will be describe later.